n8n-io/n8n-docs/docs/courses/level-one/README.md

 By the end of this course, you will know:
 - How to set up n8n and navigate the Editor UI
-- How data is structured
+- How data is structured in n8n
 - How to configure different node parameters and add credentials
 - When and how to use conditional logic in workflows
 - How to schedule and control workflows